JoynConnect/work-trials/JD-FullStack-Engineer/README.md

-### 🚀 Work Trial Requirements for Full Stack Developer
+### 🚀 Work Trial Requirements for Senior Fullstack Engineer

-#### 🧹 Task 1: Prototype for Data Cleaning and Contextual Analysis

-**Here’s what to do:**

-- Whip up a Python script to simulate extracting, cleaning, and performing a basic contextual analysis of provided sample data (see `dataGen` folder)
-- The Python script should watch for changes in src data and run through the extraction and cleaning if new data is loaded
-- Ensure your script includes robust error handling and data validation.

-**What to Turn In:**

-- 💻🐍 Python code with clear comments.
-- 📃 A README that guides us through your script operations and the flow of data.

-#### 🛠️ Task 2: Design a Light Data Pipeline and API
+#### 🛠️ Task 1: REST API Development

 **Objective:**

-- Using Node.js, create a REST API that exposes the cleaned and analyzed data from Task 1.
-This API will serve as the backend for a frontend dashboard created in Task 3.
-- Focus on developing an API that is scalable, secure, and efficiently serves data to client-side applications.
+- Develop a REST API using Node.js and Express that simulates data integration and management for a hypothetical operational tool.
+The API should unify data from platforms like Slack and Jira into a single interface to visualize overlapping patterns between connected tools.
+Implement PostgreSQL to store and manage the integrated data.
+The scope can be limited but should showcase a thoughtful approach to integrating disparate data sources and handling data persistence.

 **What to Turn In:**

-- **Architecture Diagram:** Illustrate how data flows from the source through your pipeline to the API.
-- **Code and Documentation:** Provide the source code for REST API, accompanied by documentation outlining the setup, endpoints (swagger), and data schema.
+- **Code and Documentation:** Source code for the API with clear, well-commented logic.
+Provide documentation with setup instructions, API endpoints description (Swagger or similar), data schema diagram, and how it interacts with the PostgreSQL database.
+- **Testing:** Include unit and integration tests demonstrating the API's functionality and robustness, particularly its interactions with the database.

-#### 🔧 Task 3: Build a Simple React Dashboard
+#### 🔧 Task 2: React Dashboard Implementation

 **Objective:**

-- Create a basic dashboard using React and TypeScript that consumes the API developed in Task 2.
-The dashboard should dynamically display the cleaned and analyzed data.
+- Create a dynamic dashboard using React and TypeScript that interacts with the API developed in Task 1.
+The dashboard should allow users to visualize and analyze data patterns from connected tools.
-- Utilize Tailwind CSS for styling and either WebSockets or polling to retrieve data from the API.
+- Utilize React context or Redux for state management and Tailwind CSS for styling.

 **What to Turn In:**

-- **React Application Code:** Source code for the dashboard, including state management and API consumption logic.
+- **React Application Code:** Complete source code for the dashboard, including state management and API interactions.
-- **UI Design Documentation:** A document or README file explaining the component structure, data handling, and user interaction flow.
+- **UI/UX Documentation:** Document detailing the component structure, state management, and user flow.

-#### 🌐 Task 4: Basic DevOps Setup
+#### 🌐 Task 3: CI/CD and Deployment

 **Objective:**

-- Set up a basic AWS environment that hosts the Data Cleaning and Contextual Analysis and the REST API using Terraform for infrastructure as code.
-- Make a GH Action for publishing the React app to an AWS S3 bucket
+- Implement a CI/CD pipeline that builds, tests, and deploys the API and React dashboard from Task 1 and Task 2 to a Dockerized environment on an AWS EC2 instance.
+- Utilize GitHub Actions for automated builds and testing.

 **What to Turn In:**

-- **Infrastructure Code:** Terraform scripts used to deploy the necessary AWS resources.
-- **GH Action yaml:** a GH Action for publishing the React app to an AWS S3 bucket.
+- **CI/CD Pipeline Code:** GitHub Action YAML file(s) with steps for automated build, test, and deployment.
+- **Docker Configuration:** Dockerfile(s) and other necessary configuration files for containerizing the API and dashboard.
-- **Deployment Documentation:** A guide on how to deploy and maintain the application using the provided Terraform scripts.
+- **Deployment Documentation:** Clear guide explaining the setup of the Dockerized EC2 environment, and how to maintain the deployment.

 ### 📊 Evaluation Criteria

-- **Technical proficiency:** Efficiency and effectiveness in building and integrating systems.
+- **Technical Proficiency:** Effectiveness in building and integrating systems using the specified tech stack (Node.js, React, TypeScript, PostgreSQL, AWS).
-- **Innovation and practical application:** Creativity in API design and UI implementation.
+- **Innovation and Practical Application:** Creativity in API design and dashboard UI implementation.
-- **Documentation and clarity:** Quality of written materials and code comments.
+- **Documentation and Clarity:** Quality of written materials, including code comments and setup guides.
-- **Adaptability to new technologies:** Ability to use Python, TypeScript and React proficiently.
+- **Adaptability to New Technologies:** Demonstrated capability to utilize modern development practices and tools.